Pochaev city, Ukraine (Pochaiv)

 Pochaev city map location

-Monastery was rather famous in the first half of 17th century, due to Father Superior Iov Zheleza (1551-1651).
-From 1713 to 1832 Pochaev monastery was a Greek-Catholic one.
-From 1730 Pochaev printing-house was in process, it published 187 books.
-The lavra is rich in wall paintings, sculptures and ornaments.
+The monastery was rather famous in the first half of the 17th century, due to the Father Superior Iov Zheleza (1551-1651).
+From 1713 to 1832, it was a Greek-Catholic monastery.

 Author: Evgeny Gutyar